Triangulated categories with a single compact generator and two Brown representability theorems: Introduction

 \section{Introduction}

-This paper begins with the observation that triangulated categories with coproducts and a single compact generator have a preferred class of {\it t}--structures.
-This allows us to define thick subcatgories $\ct^-$, $\ct^+$ and $\ct^b$.
+This paper begins with the observation that triangulated categories with coproducts, and with a single compact generator, have a preferred class of {\it t}--structures.
+This allows us to define thick subcategories $\ct^-$, $\ct^+$ and $\ct^b$.
 A slightly subtler definition is that of $\ct^-_c$.
 The full subcategory $\ct^-_c\subset\ct$ makes sense unconditionally, and it is thick as long as there exists a compact generator $G$ and an integer $A>0$ so that $\Hom(G,\T^iG)=0$ for all $i\geq A$.
 We also define a subcategory $\ct^b_c=\ct^-_c\cap\ct^b$.

-In the special case where $\ct=\Dqc(X)$, with $X$ a quasicompact, separated scheme, the preferred class of {\it t}--structures contains the standard \tstr, the subcategories $\ct^-$, $\ct^+$ and $\ct^b$ are nothing other than $\Dqcmi(X)$, $\Dqcpl(X)$ and $\Dqcb(X)$, and if $X$ is noetherian the subcategories $\ct_c^b\subset\ct_c^-$ can be proved to be $\dcoh(X)\subset\dmcoh(X)$.
+In the special case where $\ct=\Dqc(X)$, with $X$ a quasicompact, quasiseparated scheme, the preferred class of {\it t}--structures contains the standard \tstr, the subcategories $\ct^-$, $\ct^+$ and $\ct^b$ are nothing other than the classical $\Dqcmi(X)$, $\Dqcpl(X)$ and $\Dqcb(X)$, and if $X$ is noetherian the subcategories $\ct_c^b\subset\ct_c^-$ can be proved to be $\dcoh(X)\subset\dmcoh(X)$.
 What we have learned so far is that these standard categories have an intrinsic description.
 There is a method to construct them out of $\ct$ in purely triangulated-category terms.

-Still in the world of triangulated categories with coproducts and a single compact generator: the category $\ct$ may be \emph{approximable.} We will define this concept later in the introduction, and study its properties in the body of the paper.
-For now we note that the category $\Dqc(X)$ is approximable, as long as $X$ is a quasicompact, separated scheme.
+Still in the world of triangulated categories with coproducts and a single compact generator: the category $\ct$ may be \emph{weakly approximable} or even \emph{approximable.} We will define these concepts later in the introduction, and study their properties in the body of the paper.
+For now we note that the category $\Dqc(X)$ is weakly approximable as long as $X$ is a quasicompact, quasiseparated scheme, and approximable if $X$ is separated.
 The homotopy category of spectra is also approximable.

 To show that this abstraction can be useful we will prove representability theorems.
 To state them we begin with